 As long as your idea falls within our mission and gets us excited, we are committed to finding a way to support you.

-The projects and people we support all fall into one or more of the following categories: research, development, and implementation.
+The projects and people we support all fall into one or more of the following categories: Technology Development, Applied Research, Digital Security and Community Gatherings.
 Some straddle the line between two of these categories, and some even touch on all three.

 The projects and people we support all work to increase one or more of the following: access, awareness, privacy, and security.
 Many of our supported efforts can be defined as falling under two or more of these categories.
 Here’s what we mean when we use these terms: